-- 1 Different terminology is used, to make it consistent with existing laws eg, term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'. - 2 The transitional provisions given in IFRS 4 have not been given in Ind AS 104, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards. - 3 Paragraph 39(b) has been deleted in IFRS 4 by IASB.
-However, paragraph number has been retained in Ind AS 104 to maintain consistency with IFRS 4.
+- Different terminology is used, to make it consistent with existing laws eg, term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'. - The transitional provisions given in IFRS 4 have not been given in Ind AS 104, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards. - Paragraph 39(b) has been deleted in IFRS 4 by IASB.
+However, paragraph number has been retained in Ind AS 104 to maintain consistency with IFRS 4. - 4.
+12Paragraphs 40-41F and 41H related to effective date have not been included in Ind AS 104 as these are not relevant in Indian context.
+However, in order to maintain consistency with paragraph numbers of IFRS 4, these paragraph numbers are retained in Ind AS 104.